openebs/velero-plugin/README.md

 [![Build Status](https://travis-ci.org/openebs/velero-plugin.svg?branch=master)](https://travis-ci.org/openebs/velero-plugin)
 [![Go Report](https://goreportcard.com/badge/github.com/openebs/velero-plugin)](https://goreportcard.com/report/github.com/openebs/velero-plugin)

-Heptio Velero is a utility to back up and restore your Kubernetes resource and persistent volumes.
+Velero is a utility to back up and restore your Kubernetes resource and persistent volumes.

 To do backup/restore of OpenEBS CStor volumes through Velero utility, you need to install and configure OpenEBS velero-plugin.

 ## Prerequisite for velero-plugin
-Specific version of Heptio Velero needs to be installed as per the [compatibility matrix](#Compatibility-matrix) with OpenEBS versions.
+Specific version of Velero needs to be installed as per the [compatibility matrix](#Compatibility-matrix) with OpenEBS versions.

-For installation steps of Heptio Velero, visit https://heptio.github.io/velero.
+For installation steps of Velero, visit https://heptio.github.io/velero.

 For installation steps of OpenEBS, visit https://github.com/openebs/openebs/releases.